 Client scenario: Dekker Chemie B.V., a Dutch specialty chemicals manufacturer based in Dordrecht.
 1,200 employees, €480 million annual revenue, with production facilities in the Netherlands and Belgium.
 Supply chain includes raw material suppliers in Germany and Southeast Asia.
 Products sold to industrial customers across the EU.

-Record the value chain map with supplier tiers, geographic breakdown, and stakeholder groups.
+Documentation note: Record the value chain map with supplier tiers, geographic breakdown, employee counts, and stakeholder groups.
 Cite ESRS 1 paragraph 42 and ESRS 2 IRO-1 paragraph 53(b).
 Attach stakeholder engagement records (internal workshop minutes, supplier questionnaire summary, community consultation notes).

 Results: 28 of 52 IROs score above the 3.0 threshold.
 Climate change (7 of 11 IROs material), pollution (6 of 9), own workforce (5 of 8), and workers in the value chain (4 of 6) are the dominant material topics.
 Water and marine resources (3 of 5 IROs material) also crosses the threshold due to the Dordrecht facility’s water-intensive processes.
 Biodiversity, consumers, and business conduct each have one or zero material IROs.

-Record each score by dimension (scale, scope, remediability for impacts; likelihood and magnitude for financial risks/opportunities).
+Documentation note: Record each score by dimension (scale, scope, remediability for impacts; likelihood and magnitude for financial risks/opportunities).
 Include the threshold definition and the calibration methodology.
 Flag any IRO where impact and financial materiality diverge significantly (e.g., a severe environmental impact with low short-term financial consequence).
-These are the IROs where documentation quality matters most.
+These are the IROs where documentation quality matters most, because they test the independence of the two materiality perspectives.

 Practical checklist for your next engagement